 NetDefendOS automatically populates the active routing table with Core Routes.
-These routes are present for the system to understand where to route traffic that is destined for the system itself.
-There is one route added for each interface in the system.
-In other words, two interfaces named lan and wan, and with IP addresses 192.168.0.10 and 193.55.66.77, respectively, will result in the following routes:
+These routes are present for NetDefendOS to understand how to route traffic that is destined for the itself.

+There is one route added for each Ethernet interface in the system.
+For example, if there two interfaces named lan and wan with the IP addresses 192.168.0.10 and 193.55.66.77, this will result in the following routes existing: